kongware/ftor/README.md

 ```
 ## Type Classes

-Why doesn't ftor ship with type classes?
-Type classes require either a compilation step or must have access to the extended type information during runtime. ftor is a pluggable type checker and doesn't meet these requirements.
-For the time being it uses explicit type dictionary passing instead.
-In the medium term, however, I will try to define type classes as [explicit rank-2 types](https://stackoverflow.com/q/48720939).
-This first requires a proper kind system, though.
+Why is ftor not shipped with type classes?
+Because they require either a compilation step or the runtime must have access to all type information to dynamically dispatch the right type class. ftor is a pluggable type checker and doesn't meet these requirements.
+It uses explicit type dictionary passing instead, which allow multiple type classes per type.
+Abandoning the singleton property may be burden or a relief - this depends on the problem you're trying to solve.

 ## Higher Order Types

 ftor won't support higher order types for two reasons.
 It would make the type checker far more complex because it requires a kind system and several adaptions to the parser and the typing rules.
 More importantly, it would greatly increase the mental burden of users.
-In my opinion higher-order types are an abstraction that makes type systems hard to comprehend and confusing for beginners.
+In my opinion higher-order types are exactly the abstraction that makes type systems hard to comprehend and confusing for beginners.
 As a consequence of renouncing higher order types, you cannot express the general functor or monad type with ftor, but only the specialized forms.
 I think, however, that this is a reasonable trade-off.

 ## Higher-Rank Polymorphism